bdeweesevans/leetcode/README.md

 # My leetcode solutions
 https://leetcode.com/bdeweesevans<br>
-*for problems in python, they are solved for Python3.*
+*problems in python are solved for Python3.*